microsoft/PackageUploader/README.md

 Question: I don't like the secret key in the config - can we change it? <br>
 Answer: We will be changing this most likely, potentially inputting at runtime.

+Question: If I want to change how the wrapper works who do I reach out to? <br>
+Answer: It's completely open source and you can change the wrapper as you wish!
+Use, adjust and contribute!

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a